This website uses cookies. by continuing to browse the site you are agreeing to our cookies policy.

 • This table represents a ground up rework of all the data, most of which is as reported to the Commonwealth Government and includes population data removed from the public gaze in the period 1981-1999.
 It should be noted that these numbers sometimes differ slightly to those reported in state based reports on which much of our work is based.
 Even the Commonwealth population data for states does not always add correctly to reported Australia total (reported numbers have been used in this table and not corrected – differences are mostly small).

 • Joeys are not included in the data, to give an idea of the scale of death of these young animals, in 2026, based on our forecast of actual take, 400,000 joeys in Australia will die a cruel and painful death in the name of commercial exploitation.
-The number of joeys killed for commercial gain in extremely cruel circumstances since 1980 is a staggering 55.5 million.
+The number of joeys that would have been killed for commercial gain in extremely cruel circumstances since 1980 if targets had been met would have been a staggering 55.5 million.

 • For the years 1980-2026 the actual kill when compared to the available quota was 48 per cent, for the years 2013-2026 this had fallen to 23.7 per cent, describing dwindling populations and significantly exaggerated population estimates.

-• Adding to these horrors, for the years 1980-2026, a broader range of Macropod species have been targeted through harms permits, so we can add another 55 million adult Kangaroos and Wallabies and the 14 million of their young to the actual kill numbers.
+• Adding to these horrors, for the years 1980-2026, a broader range of Macropod species have been targeted through harms permits, so if we include Tasmania we can probably add another 55 million adult Kangaroos and Wallabies and the 14 million of their young to the actual kill numbers.

-• All up that is 341,623,359 protected native animals that have died since 1980.
+• All up that is 341,623,359 protected native animals that would have have died since 1980 if killing plans had been met.
+So all up 128,216,933 Kangaroos and their joeys will have died in the period as a result of commercial exploitation.
 Shocking indeed.
 It is not surprising that so many Australian landscapes are now empty.

 No items found.